kubesphere/s2i-java-runtimeImage/README.md

 # s2i-java8-runtimeImage
-a java runtime image for s2i
+A java runtime image for s2i